 You have to tap the Vobot on top to activate listening mode: Tap and then “What’s the weather?”

 Stay tuned for a video Demo of its functions!

-- [Touch-initated]Easy setup with the free Vobot App.
-Enjoy Alexa service with the Amazon Alexa App.
-Touch-initiated and voice-controlled device that uses Alexa to play music, provide information, control smart home devices, listen to news and audio books, report weather, traffic condition and so on.
-(No Bluetooth)
+- [Touch initated]Easy to connect via Vobot App or visit: myvobot.com.
+Alexa integrated.
+Touch initiated and voice controlled device that able to to play music, provide information, control smart home devices, listen to news and audio books, report weather, traffic condition and so on ( Bluetooth is NOT supported).

 - Amazon alexa is built in the cloud, so it is always getting smarter.
 Just Ask alexa to play music, control your smart home, hear the news, check weather and more.